decentraland/old-documentation/_posts/builder/2020-03-16-smart-items.md

 Make sure you design your scene so that the actions of one player don't sabotage the scene for others that come later.
 For example, if the scene is a puzzle game, you can use a _delay_ action on a _tools_ smart item to make all the items in the scene reset to their initial state a few seconds after the puzzle is solved.

 If there's a key in your scene that's essential for progressing, it's possible for a player to pick it up and run off, blocking other players from advancing.
-On possible way to prevent this scenario is to have a _trigger area_ on the scene's exit door that calls the _drop_ action on the key, so that it returns to its place of origin.
+One possible way to prevent this scenario is to have a _trigger area_ on the scene's exit door that calls the _drop_ action on the key, so that it returns to its place of origin.

 ## Troubleshooting

-- _An item in my scene should be clickable, but can't be clicked_
+- _An item in my scene should be clickable, but can't be clicked_.

 Make sure that it's not being obstructed by something else.
 You can't click through other items.
 Some items have a _collider mesh_ that has a simplified geometry that may be obstructing your item, even though its visible shape doesn't seem to be doing it.
 Try moving the item to see what happens.